 At FIT 2 DREAM, we address this challenge head-on with a comprehensive financial literacy curriculum that serves as a cornerstone of our T.H.I.R.V.E. program model.
 We empower youth with the knowledge and tools to build healthy balance sheets, manage debt, and make informed financial decisions for life.
 Our program demystifies personal finance and positions education as a tool for creating a new, equitable economic future

-Our dynamic curriculum, which utilizes materials from the National Financial Literacy Council, covers essential topics including:
+Our THRIVE curriculum, which covers essential topics including:

 • Wealth Building: Understanding the fundamentals of how to build and sustain wealth.